ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/post_analysis.md

 ## 1. Position Visualisation

-The visualise_particles.{py, ipynb} script generates scatter plots visualising the initial and final positions of particles in an Smoothed Particle Hydrodynamics simulation.
+The _visualise_particles.{py, ipynb}_ script generates scatter plots visualising the initial and final positions of particles in an Smoothed Particle Hydrodynamics simulation.
 The script extracts data from CSV files and uses the simulation boundaries defined in a separate domain file to create informative plots.

-The script uses two Python modules; the _pandas_ Python module to read the position data from the CSV files they are stored in and the _matplotlib_ module to create and display the visualisations of the initial and final positions of the particles.
+The script uses two Python modules; the _pandas_ module to read the position data from the CSV files they are stored in and the _matplotlib_ module to create and display the visualisations of the initial and final positions of the particles.

 ### Usage:

 - Ensure you have the following libraries installed: [pandas](https://pypi.org/project/pandas/), [matplotlib](https://pypi.org/project/matplotlib/).
-- You can run the script from the command line, using the command _python visualise_positions.py._, or as a Jupyter notebook, by executing the notebook cells of the _visualise_positions.ipynb_ file.
+- You can run the script from the command line, using the command `python visualise_positions.py.`, or as a Jupyter notebook, by executing the notebook cells of the `visualise_positions.ipynb` file.

 ### Inputs: